 When thou and I first one another saw:

 This, no to morrow hath, nor yesterday,

 But truly keepes his first, last, everlasting day.

-Since the poet and his beloved first met each other, kings and all their favourites have aged, the glory of honour, beauty and wit has passed away,
+Since the poet and his beloved first met each other, kings and all their favorites have aged, the glory of honor, beauty, and wit has passed away,

 Two graves must hide thine and my corse,

 If one might, death were no divorce.